mrJezy/Sentiment-Analysis/README.md

 The tweets used in this project are from 1st until 14th April 2017.

-######*NOTE: The project doesn't want to take a stand on or against any political sides, it only shows an example of how to use R as a data science tool to do a sentiment analysis.
+###### *NOTE: The project doesn't want to take a stand on or against any political sides, it only shows an example of how to use R as a data science tool for sentiment analysis.
 Therefore the results will not be discussed.*